nhsbsa/nhsbsa-digital-playbook/src/data/power-bi/measures/measures.md

 ## Implicit vs explicit measures

-It is best practice to use explicit, rather than implicit, measures to eliminate ambiguity.
+It is best practice to use explicit, rather than implicit, measures to:

+- eliminate ambiguity
+- avoid duplication
+- be specific
+- avoid renaming per use
+- avoid configuring per use
+- assign a meaningful name
+- use complex DAX
+- create item in Analyse in Excel
+- use with Copilot

 ### Implicit measures

 Implicit measures are not specific.
-If you do not specify the table name in the measure, you have to know which table it was created on in order to know which columns are being referred to.
+If you do not specify the table name in the measure, you have to know which table it belongs to in order to know which columns are being referred to.

 For example: